 A Lot of Cruising, a Little Ya Gotta Regatta Racing, and a Whole Lot of Fun!

 On this 55th Anniversary cruise, Dutch invites you to experience his favorite rum bars, the best place for a beach lobster feast, authentic local entertainment, scenic snorkeling spots, and the most amazing sunset vistas.

 This special flotilla cruise features six gorgeous high-performance Moorings 484 monohulls and one Moorings 514 power cat.
-Just 26 cabins are available – 24 on the six monohulls and two on the power cat, which doubles as the fleet’s “mother ship” for daily navigation and regatta meetings, pre-dinner happy hours, and post-dinner parties.
+Just 25 cabins are available – 24 on the six monohulls and one on the power cat, which doubles as the fleet’s “mother ship” for daily navigation and regatta meetings, pre-dinner happy hours, and post-dinner parties.
 Dutch will lead the cruise, supported by Offshore’s Chief Operations Manager – Bryce Jackson who will captain the power cat, and Bryce’s wife Victoria.
-Dutch will sleep on the power cat and rotate aboard each of the sailing yachts during the week of sailing.
+The Colgates and Dutch will sleep on the power cat and rotate aboard each of the sailing yachts during the week of sailing.

 Who Should Participate on This Unique Flotilla Cruise

 Aboard the sailing yachts, this very special 55th Anniversary Flotilla Cruise is for Offshore Sailing School grads and their guests, and other sailors with big boat experience.
 You will enjoy exciting sailing in comfortable trade winds and relatively calm waters, with peaceful anchorages and lots of entertainment ashore.
 All sailing yacht participants are required to complete a Sailing Resume and Information Form.
 Those